 Discounts, offers and rewards programs

-Cost of living is impacting people across Australia, with everything from rising interest rates to the weekly grocery shop contributing to the strain.
+Cost of living is impacting people across Australia, with everything from interest rates to the weekly grocery shop contributing to the strain.
 While there isn’t one catch-all solution, there are different ways you can tackle the financial squeeze.

 Reward and discount programs may not seem like you’re saving a huge amount, but it adds up over time.
-If you’re shrewd enough to save a little bit on food, entertainment and even travel, you’d be surprised how much money you can keep in your pocket.
+If you’re savvy enough to save a little bit on food, entertainment and even travel, you’d be surprised how much money you can keep in your pocket.

 1. Discounts on dining and entertainment